Travancore–Dutch War: Later developments

 In 1742, the Raja of Odanad sued for peace with Travancore and signed the Treaty of Mannar.
 However, to extricate himself from the situation, the king of Odanad allied himself with Vadakkumkur, Thekkumkkur and Purakkad and violated the treaty obligations.
 The Travancore army occupied Kayamkulam in 1746 and the alliance of the Kayamkulam Raja gave Marthanda Varma a casus belli against the allies.
 The Ambalapuzha army led by Mathur Panikkar and Tekkedathu Bhattatiri defected to the Travancore army, and Marthanda Varma captured the state.
 In 1749 and 1750, Thekkumkur and Vadakkumkur were annexed.

 Following these developments, the Dutch signed the Treaty of Mavelikkara in 1753 with Marthanda Varma, whereby they undertook a strict policy of non-intervention and repudiated their alliances with other Kerala powers.

 In 1753, the northern parts of the newly created state of Travancore rebelled under the influences of the exiled rajas of Ambalapuzha, Thekkumkur and Vadakkumkur.
 The rebels were aided by the Maharaja of Cochin and the Dutch, and their army was commanded by Palliyil Idikkela Menon, a courtier of the Maharaja of Cochin.
 Towards the end of 1753, the Cochin army occupied Purakkad.
 On 3 January 1754, the rebels, backed by the armies of Cochin and the Dutch, met the Travancore forces led by prince Rama Varma, Ramayyan Dalawa and De Lennoy in the battle of Anadeswaram.
 Even though the battle was tactically a stalemate, it was a strategic victory for Travancore, since the allies were forced to withdraw to Ambalapuzha.
 In the battle of Ambalapuzha, the allies were decisively defeated and a large number of Cochin nobility were killed or captured.
 The allied commander Idikkela Menon was captured and executed.
 The Travancore forces captured all of the Cochin territories up to Arukutti, Udayamperur in the south and Mamala in the east.
 The Cochin Raja sued for peace and in 1757, under the auspices of the Dutch and the Prime Minister of Cochin, Paliath Komi Achan a peace treaty was signed.

 The Travancore-Dutch relations improved after the Dutch sold the Cranganore and Pallipuram forts to Travancore, which were incorporated into the Travancore lines (Nedumkotta).

-Legacy

-Incidents in Travancore

-In 1741, the Travancore-Dutch War had broken out, and many Europeans were captured during this period in history.
-At that time it was the policy of the Peshwa and the local Maharajas to fight the Europeans; while many subjects of the Mughals however continued to support European presence in the Indian subcontinent.